2016 Bookapalooza Winners

-“The grant recipients all demonstrated both need for materials for their current and future library users and clearly demonstrated how they will get materials into the hands of these users, creating readers despite having little or no money for new materials,” said Susan Poulter, Grant Administration Committee chair.
+“The grant recipients all demonstrated need for materials for the youth of their community and provided plans telling how they will get materials into the hands of these users, creating readers despite having little or no money for new materials,” said Sondra Eklund, Grant Administration Committee chair.
 “The committee is thrilled about all the Bookapalooza materials finding their way into the hands of children who need them.”

 ALSC, a division of the ALA, is the world’s largest organization dedicated to the support and enhancement of library service to children.
 With a network of more than 4,000 children’s and youth librarians, literature experts, publishers and educational faculty, ALSC is committed to creating a better future for children through libraries.
 To learn more about ALSC, visit ALSC’s website at www.ala.org/alsc.

-Members of the 2015 ALSC Grant Administration Committee include: Susan Poulter, chair, Nashville (Tenn.)
-Public Library; Sondra Sue Eklund, Fairfax County (Va.)
-Public Library; Kathleen Neil, Enoch Pratt Free Library, Baltimore, Maryland; Amy Sears, Teaneck (New Jersey) Public Library; Jennifer M. Smith, Suffern (N.Y.)
-Free Library; Elizabeth Stalford, Bellevue (Wash.)
-Public Library; Laurie Swartwout, Cardinal Stritch University Library; and Andrea Vernola, Kalamazoo (Mich.)
-Public Library.
+Members of the 2016 ALSC Grant Administration committee include: Sondra Eklund, chair, Fairfax (Virginia) County Public Library; Robert Bittner, Simon Fraser University, Burnaby, British Columbia; Gwen Denney Vanderhage, Williamsport, Pennsylvania; Kathleen Neil, Enoch Pratt Free Library, Baltimore, Maryland; Jennifer M. Smith, Suffern (New York) Free Library; Laurie Swartwout, Cardinal Stritch University Library, Milwaukee, Wisconsin; Carol Elaine Trujillo-Fay, Alberquerque, New Mexico; Andrea Vernola, Kalamazoo (Michigan) Public Library.